-Mr. Bollinger, age 66, has served as the 19th President of Columbia University since June 2002.
+Mr. Bollinger, age 67, has served as the 19th President of Columbia University since June 2002.
 Prior to becoming President of Columbia University, where he also serves as a member of the Law School faculty, Mr. Bollinger served as President of the University of Michigan for five years and as Dean of the University of Michigan Law School for seven years.
 He is a Trustee of the Kresge Foundation and was Chairman of the Board of the Federal Reserve Bank of New York until December 2012.
-Mr. Bollinger is the recipient of numerous honorary degrees and awards, most notably for his national leadership in defending affirmative action, for his service in higher education and for his scholarship and leadership in defense of freedom of speech and press.
+Mr. Bollinger is the recipient of numerous honorary degrees and awards, most notably for his national leadership in defending affirmative action, for his service in higher education and for his scholarship and leadership in defense of freedom of speech and the press.
 He has served as a Director of the Company since May 2007 and is a member of the Compensation Committee of the Board.
-Mr. Bollinger's experience in higher education and at a variety of educational institutions facing differing challenges and opportunities is of particular relevance to the Company's higher education business segment and other education-related initiatives, but also reflects his commitment to principles - notably freedom of speech and press - that are the foundation of the Company's businesses.
+Mr. Bollinger's experience in higher education and at a variety of educational institutions facing differing challenges and opportunities is of particular relevance to the Company's higher education business segment and other education-related initiatives, but also reflects his commitment to principles.
 In his former role as a Director of the Federal Reserve Bank of New York, Mr. Bollinger gained experience in financial matters, particularly those affecting national economies and financial and market systems.